neghani/learnwire/readme.md

 > Your Goals

 - Please follow the instruction in the videos/topics and practice
-- Create you 4 mini projects as described below
+- Create 4 mini projects as described below
-- Submit the application for "Level - Advanced"
+- Submit the application for "Advanced Level" training

-**Training Calendar**
+> What happens after you submit?
+- We will receive you information and your assignments link
+- We will review your assignment (git/deployments), if you have completed all the assignment we will proceed further if not completed your application most likely be not considered
+- We will interview all the selected candidates  (online/in-person) for advanced level training
+- Finally selected candidates will receive the confirmation for advanced level training

+# Training Calendar

 1. [Week 1](#week-1)
 1. [Week 2](#week-2)